In all likelihood, you can play.

 The key is the root of the scale that a group of chords or notes fall into.
 For example, if you have three notes being played, let's say they're C, D and G, we know from the C major scale that this note sequence can be said to be in the key of C.

-Thus, a key gives us a group or a scale upon which a piece of music is based.
+Thus, a key gives us a scale upon which a piece of music is based.

 Let’s talk about this relationship.